u-blox/ubxlib/port/platform/common/automation/README.md

 ## `automation` Tasks
 The Jenkins pipeline will only use the `automation` PyInvoke tasks.
 The flow in Jenkins is:
 1. Decide what instances and tests to run by calling `automation.get-test-selection`.
-2. For each instance from step 1 call `automation.build --filter=<test_filter> <instance>` to build the firmware.
+2. For each instance from step 1 call `automation.build --filter=<test_filter> --features=<features> <instance>` to build the firmware.
 3. For each instance from step 1 call `automation.flash <instance>` to flash the firmware.
-4. For each instance from step 1 call `automation.test --filter=<test_filter> <instance>` to start the tests.
+4. For each instance from step 1 call `automation.test <instance>` to start the tests.
+5. For each instance from step 1 call `automation.run --filter=<test_filter> --features=<features> <instance>` to do 2, 3 and then 4.

 So if you need to run the test automation locally you can invoke `automation.build`, `automation.flash` and/or `automation.test` with the instance ID as argument.
-As default all tests will be executed, but if you only want to run specific test you can use the `--filter` flag.
+As default all tests will be executed, but if you only want to run specific tests you can use the `--filter` flag when building or running (since the filter is built into the code the build step must be included).
+Also by default, the features specified by the environment variable `UBXLIB_FEATURES` (if empty cellular, GNSS and short range) will be built unless something like, for instance, `--features="cell gnss"` is specified.

 The `automation` tasks works as an abstract layer to the platform (i.e. `arduino.<command>`, `nrf5.<command>`, ...) tasks.
 This means that when you call `automation.build 12` the task will check [DATABASE.md](DATABASE.md) to find what platform instance 12 is.
 In this case it will be `ESP-IDF` so then the `automation.build` task will in turn call `esp-idf.build` to build the firmware.